Full Stack Engineer at Porter

 Porter is open source.
 You can view our entire codebase here.

 Our team is currently based in NYC, but we are open to remote hiring for those who can guarantee overlap with our core working hours (Monday through Friday, 9am-5pm ET).
 If you're in New York City, we're happy to discuss specific working arrangements.

 Interested?
 Email your resume to jobs at getporter.dev and let us know why you would be a great fit for this role.

 Why you should join Porter

-Porter is a PaaS that startups can run in their own cloud.
+Porter automates DevOps and hosting for the fastest growing companies.
 We let users link up their own AWS/GCP, point to the code they want to run, and then put the rest of the hosting process on autopilot (CI/CD, SSL, autoscaling, zero downtime deploys, infra monitoring, etc).
-This enables the fastest growing companies to ship quickly with minimal DevOps overhead.
-Crucially, we provide abstraction by default but offer control when desired: with Porter, users can always go under the hood to configure their underlying infrastructure when necessary.